coldbox-modules/cbguard/README.md

 interface {

     /**
-    * Must return an object that conforms to `HasPermissionsInterface`.
+    * Must return an object that conforms to `HasPermissionInterface`.
     * (This may be an implicit implements.)
     */
     public HasPermissionInterface function getUser();